ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/opg-as-a-service.md

 ![Diagram showing an overview of all components of a potential future self service API.](/assets/images/research-development/opg-as-a-service/full-api-example.jpg "Diagram showing an overview of all components of a potential future self service API.")

-This diagram offers a more complete API for greater control and management of LPA data.
+This diagram offers a more complex API for greater control and management of LPA data.

 #### Actor